Home General country informationPhilippines – General info

 1896

-the Katipunan Uprising breaks out.
+the Katipunan uprising breaks out.
 Rizal, although not involved, is arrested and executed in Manila.
 The uprising fails.

 June 12, 1898